Jahan08/Data-Science-Portfolio/README.md

 Part I - Preprocessing of the coronavirus inhibitor data imported from  CheMBL database.

 Part II - Here we take the dataset from part 1 and use the SMILES notation to compute molecular descriptors. (before work on that download the preprocess data of part I from your google colab side bar and uplod during Part II.
 Copy the path of the data file.
-In the initial section we will find the four paramaters of the Lipinski rule of five by using Lipinki function. )
+In the initial section we will find the four paramaters of the Lipinski rule of five by using Lipinki function. and in the second section we are going to do exploratory data analysis to see the statistical difference between active and inactive compounds.)